sapphonie/rgl-server-resources/README.md

 I tried my best to remove extraneous commands while minimizing the ability for cheating, exploitation, and unfair play due to preexisting client and/or server settings.
 If you find that I missed something, or if something doesn't work the way it should, or you have a suggestion, *please add and message me on Steam or Twitter*.

-my steam id is / thesqrtminus1 / and my twitter is @ thesqrtminus1 .
+my steam id is / stephanielgbt / and my twitter is @ stephanielgbt .

 These are for use in the relaunch of TFCL. *Do not use them directly off github for TFCL matches.
 Use the ones on the tfcleague domain.*